pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

     - centralized names (dns) does not mean single point of failure, the gold server is not mission critical, it being down does not impact the users of the infrastructure
 - gold server is passive
-- When pushing configuration from a central server 200s perhaps thousands of clients, the load is concentrated in the server pushing all these changes
+- When pushing configuration from a central server to hundreds, perhaps thousands of clients, the load is concentrated in the server pushing all these changes
   - the clients must stop anything they're doing to accept the changes, or consideration of the request.
 When there are network issues, clients may not even get the